astridx/meinblog/sik/r/publish-npm-package-node/index.md

     filename: 'index.js',
     library: 'my-library-name',
     libraryTarget: 'umd',
+  },
 }
-};
 ```

 Basically the Webpack configuration needs information about the entry and output for the task.
-The entry configuration stays the same for our *src/index.js* file.
-However, the output configuration takes more information than only the output path (e.g. */lib*) and file (e.g. *index.js*).
-The library name should be the same as the name for the node package in the *package.json*.
+The entry configuration stays the same for our _src/index.js_ file.
+However, the output configuration takes more information than only the output path (e.g. _/lib_) and file (e.g. _index.js_).
+The library name should be the same as the name for the node package in the _package.json_.
 The library target should be set to umd.

 Since we want to use Babel in Webpack, we need to add Babel in our build step for all JavaScript files: